 I have a sachet of balsam fir that I got in Bar Harbor, Maine.
 Balsam Fir forests only exist in cooler climates and at least above 2000ft.
 It has the best smell.
 My dad and I used to plan our hikes so that we would be high enough to be in a Balsam Fir forest.
 He would pick off some of the needles and crush them in his hand and put it up to my nose to smell.
 Such a great memory.
 Now before I wake up or go to bed I grab the sachet from my bedside drawer and take a whiff!

 I guess it’s just an impulse to want to share or document an experience that excites me, provoked some sort of emotion.
 I’m proud of my long bike rides.
 And people seem to really respond to it, so the likes and kudos encourage me to post.
 We all influence those around us for better or for worse.
 None of us are immune.
 I’m glad to have a positive influence through what I post about especially if it’s about feeling good through fitness and being in the outdoors!

 Apply to Be a Happier Ambassador

-We continue to look for people to get the word (and images) out about Happier Place and our mission to make the world a happier place.
-If you enjoy having fun outside, believe in being kind and open-minded, respect the environment, and like to share photos of yourself and the outdoors, then you might be just the person we’re looking for.
+We continue to look for people to get the word (and images) out about Happier Place and our mission to help people be happier outdoors and in the process make the world a happier place.

-In case you have any doubt: we would love to see more diversity among our ambassadors.
+In case you have any doubt: we WANT to see more diversity among our ambassadors.
 The outdoors doesn’t discriminate against age, race, gender, body shape, online popularity etc. We don’t want to either!